-How many homeschool novels have you and your children read?
+How many homeschool books have you and your children read?
 There’s a slew of picture books about starting school, and many more novels about older schoolchildren.
 However, if your kids want to feel more connected to the characters they read about, perhaps you should try some homeschool story books?
-Check out this list of novels, categorised by target reading audience and sorted by author surname.
+Check out this list of homeschool books, categorised by target reading audience and sorted by author surname.

 I Am Learning All the Time by Rain Fordyce

 Discover what it means to not go to school, with 5 and a half year old Hugh, as he reflects on his home life – and the school life of his neighbourhood friends.